-The band’s first single, “Rise Up (Lazarus)” went No.1 at Christian radio and for good reason.
-Its country-leaning, worship-fueled, family-magic-harmonies have the listener singing along half-way through the first chorus.
-“There’s freedom that’s been made available to us,” Logan shares, “but we have to choose to walk in it.
+The band’s first single, “Rise Up (Lazarus),” went No.1 at Christian radio, holding the spot for multiple weeks while also winning the 2021 K-LOVE Fan Award for “Breakout Single of the Year” for good reason.
+Its country-leaning, worship-fueled, family-magic-harmonies have the listener singing along halfway through the first chorus.
+“There’s a freedom that’s been made available to us,” Logan shares, “but we have to choose to walk in it.
 The voice of Jesus calls us like Lazarus from the grave.”
-The response to the song has, according to the band, been the most fulfilling thing they’ve experienced since doing music full-time.
+The response to the song has been, according to the band, the most fulfilling thing they’ve experienced since doing music full-time.
 “People taking ownership of this song, hearing stories of true miracles, it’s my favorite thing about music and my life to this point,” says Logan.

-“Yes He Can,” a smile in a pop song, might be the truest to who CAIN is, both as a band and as individuals.
+Their second single to release and also hit No. 1 for multiple weeks, “Yes He Can,” is a smile in a pop song and might be the truest to who CAIN is, both as a band and individuals.
 It’s a full-flung belief in a God who’s done it and can do it again.
 It’s a yes to everything the band has been through and everything they hope to accomplish.
-The accompanying video, conceptualized and styled by the band, is the song brought to life, a cheering on of people in everyday situations who need encouragement to take the next step.
+The accompanying video, conceptualized and styled by the band, is the song brought to life, cheering on people in everyday situations who need encouragement to take the next step.
 It’s perhaps the overarching theme for CAIN - bright belief in a God who can do anything for you, who wants to do it, who has done it.
 “Mountains come in all types of sizes,” Logan says.
 “God still cares about your mountain no matter how big or small it is.”

-For Madison, Taylor and Logan, finding deep-down joy has transformed their life, covered them in a constant blessing.
-Even launching their career in a pandemic couldn’t dampen their spirits, as told in their song “I’m So Blessed.”
+For Madison, Taylor, and Logan, finding deep-down joy has transformed their life, covering them in a constant blessing.
+Even launching their career during the pandemic couldn’t dampen their spirits, as told in their song “I’m So Blessed.”
 “We had eighty shows cancel in 2020,” Madison says, “and it became kind of sarcastic – I’m so blessed.
 But for us, we say it in faith.
 You don’t have to be having the best day of your life to be blessed.”

-Listeners will certainly be blessed by Rise Up, an album of hard-won hope that radiates the kind of eternal happiness only found in the goodness of God.
+Hearing their songs live, in the car or at home, listeners will be blessed by the songs of Rise Up, an album of hard-won hope that radiates the kind of eternal happiness only found in the goodness of God.